andrecostamarques/andrecostamarques/README.md

 Starting Computer Science major later this year!

-Looking to help and learn at the sime time
+Looking to help and learn at the same time

 Feel free to add me and message me for any doubts